-"Why didn't you just tell me?"
+"Why didn't you just tell me after you found out?"

 "If you hadn't flirted with Donahue, I would've."

 Jewell tried to look offended.
 "Don't go there, Benjamin.
 You got yourself in trouble last time."

 Benjamin's laugh rang out and pleasant warmth spread over Jewell.
 She realized this was the first time she had ever heard him laugh.
 What a gloriously deep, completely unabashed sound!